You are running a product launch event and you are planning to use RightBooth to gather video feedback from your event attendees.

 You've just created an amazing effect for your Start screen, and it's one that's guaranteed to attract your users!

 Want to create something even more amazing?...

 Repeat everything above, but this time instead of using Image sequence items, use Video sequence items

 We have been asked on a number of occasions how to reset all the settings in RightBooth.

-RightBooth saves your chosen settings in the text file Settings6.txt which is saved in the RightBooth6 ProgramData folder which you can find here:
+RightBooth saves your chosen settings in the text file Settings6.txt which is saved in your Windows Temp folder.
+This is usually in the following location:

-To reset all RightBooth's settings you can simply delete the settings file as follows:
+To reset all RightBooth's settings you can simply delete the settings6.txt file as follows:

 Now the next time you run RightBooth, all settings will have been returned to their default values.

 When you run the RightBooth uninstaller, the software is uninstalled but there are lots of other files left behind, such as the RightBooth Media Library and the RightBooth Settings.